JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiIncludeBlocksSpecs.md

-﻿## FlexiIncludeBlocks
+﻿# FlexiIncludeBlocks
 FlexiIncludeBlocks include content from local or remote sources.
+Content can be included as markdown or in a code block.
+Common applications for
+FlexiIncludeBlocks include avoiding duplicate markdown across `.md` documents and using tested code examples.

 The specs in this document use the following dummy sources:
 - exampleInclude.md, with content: